 With its mysterious, stoic moai watching over the island and craterous, seemingly barren landscapes that hint at a turbid, fascinating history, Easter Island** (aka Isla de Pascua as it’s known in Spanish or Rapa Nui as is its local name) captivates most travelers.

-In fact, the idea of visiting the staggeringly remote Easter Island is one that drives many tourists to Chile.
+The idea of visiting the staggeringly remote Easter Island is one that drives many tourists to Chile, making it one of the country’s most popular things to do.

 But it’s a notoriously expensive South American destination and one that is commonly believed to be difficult to visit without spending a fortune.